fbpx

 Do I have to replace the extracted tooth?

 Not always.
 Wisdom teeth and orthodontic extractions don't need replacement.
-But if you lose a front tooth, premolar, or molar, replacement is strongly recommended to prevent the neighbouring teeth from shifting, bite misalignment, and bone loss.
+But if you lose a front tooth, premolar, or molar, your dentist will assess whether replacement is appropriate for your situation to prevent potential issues such as neighbouring teeth shifting, bite misalignment, and bone loss.
 Your dentist will discuss replacement options at your extraction appointment.

 Can I have multiple teeth extracted at once?

 Yes.
-Multiple extractions can often be completed in a single appointment, which means one recovery period and potentially lower overall dental fees.
+Multiple extractions can often be completed in a single appointment, which means one recovery period and one set of appointment fees.
 Your dentist will advise whether it's appropriate based on complexity and your medical history.

 Does Gorgeous Smiles accept CDBS for extractions?